Executive Director, National Consumers League

 Before joining the League, Terry served as an operations and project director for both domestic and international organizations.
 Terry has more than 15 years experience working for organizations seeking to affect change through youth development and international affairs.
 She is a strong advocate of financial literacy and has received training to work with teens on this very issue.
 Terry has taken her commitment to “development through education” around the world using her operations and administrative expertise to implement and manage programs in the U.K., the Caribbean, West Africa and the United States.

 Terry received her bachelor’s in business administration with a marketing focus from Howard University, and her master’s in international service from American University, where she studied international development, education, and public policy.

-Coordinator, Child Labor Coalition
+Director, Child Labor Issues and Coordinator, Child Labor Coalition

 Reid Maki joined the National Consumers League in March 2008.
 In his work at NCL, Reid coordinates the activities of the Child Labor Coalition, striving to minimize abusive child labor and to protect the health, safety, and well-being of child workers in the United States and abroad.
 Reid is a proponent of corporate social responsibility, including fair labor standards for American workers.

 Prior to joining NCL, Reid worked for 12 years at the Association of Farmworker Opportunity Programs (AFOP) where he directed the Children in the Fields campaign, a joint effort launched by AFOP, NCL, and the International Initiative to End Child Labor.
 Their goal was to end the legal loopholes in child labor law that permit child agricultural wage laborers to work longer hours and to work at younger ages than children working in other industries.
 Reid was an active member of the Child Labor Coalition between 1994 and 2006.